googleapis/google-cloud-cpp/INSTALL.md

 #### googletest

-We need a revent version of GoogleTest to compile the unit and integration tests.
+We need a recent version of GoogleTest to compile the unit and integration tests.

 ```bash